mangpo/floem/compiler/README.md

 `c.testing` is the body of the main function.
 In this case, we want the main function to run forever.

 Under the hood,
-1. Floem compiler compiles all pipelines to `tmp.c`.
+1. Floem compiler compiles all segments to `tmp.c`.
 2. GCC compiles `tmp.c` to executable `tmp`.
 3. `tmp` is then executed for a few second by the script.